Crunch-io/crunch-cube/README.md

 ### For developers

 For development mode, `cr.cube` needs to be installed from the local checkout of the `crunch-cube` repository.
+It is strongly advised to use `virtualenv`.
-Navigate to the top-level folder of the repo, on the local file system, and run:
+Assuming you've created and activated a virtual environment `venv`, navigate to the top-level folder of the repo, on the local file system, and run:

+    pip install -e .

+or

     python setup.py develop

 ### Running tests

 To setup and run tests, you will need to install `cr.cube` as well as testing dependencies.
-To do this, simply run:
+To do this, from the root directory, simply run:

-    pip install cr.cube[testing]
+    pip install -e .[testing]

 And then tests can be run using `py.test` in the root directory: